 ‘Vox’Gets Caught Colluding With Communist China To Influence American Elections

 For the record, none of this is new information.
-We’ve known major US media outlets publish Chinese propaganda for years.
+We’ve known major US media outlets publish Chinese for years.
 Their hypocrisy on the subject of election influence by foreign powers is absolutely hysterical though.

 A recent Vox blog post by foreign editor Yochi Dreazen titled, “The big winner of the Trump-Kim summit?
 China” discloses at the bottom of the piece that the reporting was subsidized by the China- Exchange Foundation.

-“This reporting was supported by the China-United States Exchange Foundation (CUSEF), a privately funded nonprofit organization based in that is dedicated to ‘facilitating open and constructive exchange among policy-makers, business leaders, academics, think-tanks, cultural figures, and educators from the United States and China,’” the post states in a note at the bottom.
+“This reporting was supported by the China-United States Exchange Foundation (CUSEF), a privately funded nonprofit organization based in Hong Kong that is dedicated to ‘facilitating open and constructive exchange among policy-makers, business leaders, academics, think-tanks, cultural figures, and educators from the United States and China,’” the post states in a note at the bottom.

-CUSEF, as first noted by Post columnist Josh Rogin, is a front organization backed by the Chinese government and established to spread the party’s propaganda.
+CUSEF, as first noted by Washington Post columnist Josh Rogin, is a front organization backed by the Chinese government and established to spread the party’s propaganda.

 Vox’s ties to CUSEF are receiving increased scrutiny in light of efforts to lawmakers to counter China’s promotion of propaganda in the U.S. media.

-The Chinese government doesn’t just pay to have their propaganda published in American media, but they fund a LOT of that Washington DC think tank data the American media publishes to sway American public opinion.
+The Chinese government doesn’t just pay to have their propaganda published in American media, but they fund a LOT of that Washington DC data the American media publishes to sway American public opinion.

 Chinese Communist Party Funds Washington Think Tanks